hellionBlu/Odin_recipies/README.md

-This README file is for Odin_recipies folder.
+# This README file is for Odin_recipes folder.
 I will be documenting the project here.
+# Second commit and push to repository will be to create index.html file and write code